 That son of a bitch.
 How could I not remember?
 He had been there, too—that day I first saw Fibbler.
 He’d heard everything.

 On the bus ride home, I pondered the virtual improbability of keeping something like this together, of keeping just one lie from getting through the cracks and destroying the entire operation from the inside out.
 Especially when there’s someone trying to get laid in the process.
-The history of civilization’s mightiest armies contain story after story of some guy doing something stupid because of some broad he wanted to bone, and the whole effort collapsing as a result, not too long thereafter.
+The history of civilization’s mightiest armies contain story after story of some guy doing something stupid because of some broad he wanted to bone, and the whole effort collapsing as a result, not too long after.

 * * *

 But after all the figurative smoke had cleared, something occurred to me.
-I went to grandad, sitting in the backyard, smoking one of those stinky-ass Cuban cigars.
+I went to grandad, sitting in the backyard, smoking one of those stinky Cuban cigars.
 “Grandad?”
 I said.
 “How come I couldn’t have become the new school president?”

 He stared at me, just like that first day I was crying in the backyard.
 It was like I was on fire all over again.
 Then, he laughed.
 It bellowed out of him, all through the backyard and down the block, filling my ears like a goddamn Nuremburg rally.
 It was like I’d told him the funniest joke he’d ever heard in his entire life.